Assistant

 To share a conversation, copy its link and send it to a teammate.
 Shared conversations are read-only, so recipients can view the full history but cannot edit or continue the session.

-Files attached to a shared conversation are not visible to viewers who don't have access to them.
-However, any descriptions, quotes, or excerpts from those files that appear in Assistant's messages will still be visible in the conversation history.
+Any descriptions, quotes, or excerpts from files that appear in Assistant's messages remain visible in the conversation history.